sinzii/drafts/dedot_announcement.md

 Dedot is currently in alpha testing phase, so it's ready for your experiments and explorations.
 We're expecting some more breaking changes before stabilization.
 Here a few places that we want to continue to optimize and adding further improvements:
 - Optimize JSON-RPC v2 integration
 - Improve Contracts APIs
-- Improve `@dedot/chaintypes` package
-  - js docs
-  - suggestions on vs code
-  - supports more chains
-  - error handling when generating chaintypes
+- Improve `@dedot/chaintypes` package (js docs, supports more chains, error handling when generating chaintypes)
-- Improve `smoldot` integration
+- Improve `smoldot` integration (Add known chain specs, worker helper)
-  - Add known chain specs
-  - Add worker helper
 - Documentations & example dapps
 - And a lot more on the road map to help building a fully-fledge client.